-- Facilitate and encourage walking, cycling and public transport to and within the Corridor. - Ensure the design of streets and adjoining development promotes safe pedestrian and cycling networks along and through the Corridor. - Ensure access and parking within the Corridor is managed to reduce impact on Corridor functionality and improve and enhance amenity.
+- Prioritising walking, cycling and public transport as the primary transport modes to and within the Corridor. - Ensure the design of streets and adjoining development promotes safe pedestrian and cycling networks along and through the Corridor. - Ensure access and parking within the Corridor is managed to reduce impact on Corridor functionality and improve and enhance amenity.